-Pertinent information regarding field trips and routine trips is posted for families prior to the excursion.
+Pertinent information regarding field trips and routine walking trips for children of all ages is posted for families prior to the excursion.
 Written parent/guardian permission is required prior to all trips.
 Most routine trips are within walking distance of each center.
-These policies are followed on all field trips and routine trips:
+These policies are followed on all field trips and routine walking trips:

 - Each child must wear a seat belt (only one child per belt) or be secured in a car seat, and the number of children in a vehicle is limited to the appropriate amount for that vehicle. - Children are assigned to a specific staff member for all routine trips and field trips.
 At least one staff member has current certification in CPR, Pediatric First Aid and Management of Communicable Disease.
 First aid supplies are available while on the trip. - At no time are children left attended in vehicles.
-Drivers will check vehicles at each destination to make certain all children are out of the vehicles. - Vehicles are exited and boarded at curbside. - > No smoking is ever permitted in vehicles. - Drivers are at least 25 years of age and have earned a CDL. - Weekly inspections and annual vehicle safety inspections are completed on all vehicles.
-Documentation is on file. - > Every child, while on the trip, must wear a name tag, t-shirt, or vest with the center name, address, and telephone number. - > Teachers must have signed permission slips, emergency forms and health records for all children on trips. - > Supervision & Attendance: Name to face attendance is taken multiple times on all trips, including swimming.
+Drivers will check vehicles at each destination to make certain all children are out of the vehicles. - > Vehicles are exited and boarded at curbside. - No smoking is ever permitted in vehicles. - > Drivers are at least 25 years of age and have earned a CDL. - Weekly inspections and annual vehicle safety inspections are completed on all vehicles.
+Documentation is on file. - > Every child, while on any field trip or routine walking trip, must wear a name tag, t-shirt, or vest with the center name, address, and telephone number. - ➤ Teachers must have signed permission slips, emergency forms and health records for all children on all field trips or routine walking trips. - Supervision & Attendance: Name to face attendance is taken multiple times on all routine walking trips and field trips, including swimming.